 The budget numbers exclude collaborative efforts coordinated through the NIH Clinical Center because the Clinical Center budget is funded through a mandatory contribution from the ICs as a standard percentage of the intramural IC budgets.
-However, it is important to note that the Clinical Center coordinates a range of trans-NIH activities, including the highly successful Bedside-to-Bench awards program.
-This program is supported through a number of Offices within the NIH OD, in addition to voluntary contributions from 14 ICs in 2012.
-The Bedside-to-Bench awards program was created to speed translation of promising laboratory discoveries into new medical treatments by encouraging collaborations among basic scientists and clinical investigators.
-Since the Bedside-to-Bench program began over 14 years ago, 209 collaborative projects have received funding, representing partnerships among multiple ICs and extramural NIH grantees.
-Additionally, the Clinical Center is planning to "open its doors" to the extramural community through a grant mechanism that partners an extramural investigator (PI) with an investigator in the NIH intramural program (co-PI) who will use the Clinical Center and its resources with the goal of conducting collaborative research projects aligned with the NIH mission and its efforts to enhance the translation of basic biological discoveries into clinical applications that improve health.
+However, it is important to note that the Clinical Center coordinates a range of trans-NIH activities, including the highly successful Bench-to-Bedside awards program.
+This program was supported by three Offices within the NIH OD, in addition to voluntary contributions from eight ICs in FY 2013.
+The Bench-to-Bedside awards program was created to speed translation of promising laboratory discoveries into new medical treatments by encouraging collaborations among basic scientists and clinical investigators.
+Since the Bench-to-Bedside program began over 14 years ago, 209 collaborative projects have received funding, representing partnerships among multiple ICs and extramural NIH grantees.
+Additionally, the Clinical Center is "opening its doors" to the extramural community through an extramural grant mechanism that partners an extramural investigator (PI) with an investigator in the NIH intramural program (co-PI) who must use the Clinical Center and its resources for at least a portion of its activities with the goal of conducting collaborative research projects aligned with the NIH mission and its efforts to enhance the translation of basic biological discoveries into clinical applications that improve health.
+The new grant program, Opportunities for Collaborative Research at the Clinical Center (U01), had its first cycle in FY 2013 and will accept its second cycle of applications through March 20, 2014.

 Other trans-NIH activities are coordinated through centers of excellence established within the Clinical Center to better integrate a number of scientific areas or services within the NIH community.
 The Center for Neuroscience and Regenerative Medicine (CNRM) focuses on the discovery of methods to better intervene and prevent the long-term consequences of traumatic brain injury.
-The CNRM is a collaboration between NIH and the Uniformed Health Services.
+The CNRM is a collaboration between the NIH and the Uniformed Services University of the Health Sciences.
 The goal is discovering new diagnostic tools (especially using imaging at the NIH) and treatment paradigms for both military and civilian brain trauma victims.
 The Clinical Center's Center for Interventional Oncology focuses on expanding ways to use advanced imaging technologies for diagnosing and treating localized cancers in ways that are precisely targeted and minimally or non-invasive.
 Magnetic resonance imaging, positron emission tomography, computed tomography, and combinations of these approaches guide the devices for diagnosis and treatment.
 The Center for Infectious Disease Imaging is a collaborative program that seeks to use advanced anatomic, functional, and molecular imaging methods to identify and assess the manifestations and progression of infectious disease.
-The Imaging Sciences Training Program provides trainees with a background in state-of-the-art methodology in imaging technology, while working collaboratively in a variety of research disciplines between the Clinical Center and various ICs.
+The Imaging Sciences Training Program provides trainees with a background in state-of-the-art methodology in imaging technology while working collaboratively in a variety of research disciplines between the Clinical Center and various ICs.
 In addition, the Clinical Center coordinates the development and maintenance of the Biomedical Translational Research Information System (BTRIS), a repository of clinical research data from the Clinical Center's electronic health record systems and from five other ICs.
 BTRIS serves as a trans-NIH resource that supports intramural access to data for answering research questions.